 The final and most important step is to analyze the outcome and results of the run performance test and see what areas need some correction.
 This is where the actual viable results will come from to make any improvement in the target product.

-What are the Metrics for Performance testing?
+Metrics for Performance Testing

 1. Processor Usage